soderlind/wp-denyhost/readme.txt

 Contributors: PerS
 Donate link: http://soderlind.no/donate/
 Tags: deny host,spam,akismet,cloudflare
-Requires at least: 2.8.0
+Requires at least: 4.4
-Tested up to: 3.5.1
+Tested up to: 4.5
-Stable tag: trunk
+Stable tag: 1.3.0

-WP-DenyHost denies a spammer from accessing your WordPress blog
+WP-DenyHost denies a spammer from accessing your WordPress site.
+WP-DenyHost can add spammers to the CloudFlare Block list

 == Description ==